-Upon being notified as per subparagraph.
-6.3.1.1 or 6.3.1.2, the LSS-Q Manager must proceed with the reporting procedures as follows:
+Upon being notified as per subparagraph 6.3.1.1 or 6.3.1.2, the LSS-Q Manager must proceed with the reporting procedures as follows:

-- a) Raise Work Order for spill response and clean-up. - b) Prepare report using form C2-A-1 - Incident Follow-Up Internal Report: Environmental Spill.
+- a) Raise Work Order for spill response and clean-up. - b) Prepare report using form C2-A-1 - Incident Follow-Up Internal Report: Environmental Spill (see Appendix 3 for a sample copy of Form C2-A-1).
 E-mail report to designated addressee groups indicated on the form within 12 hours of the telephone notification from NWSCC.
 The addressee groups include the Environmental Services Supervisor and NWSCC, as shown in Figure 2 - Spill reporting and response procedures. - c) Attach or FAX a sketch site plan depicting the contaminated location(s) impacted by the spill to the designated addressee groups outlined above.